 Overall, Dollo Ado illustrates the potential for private sector investment to create market-based opportunities in even the most remote refugee-hosting regions.

-Female entrepreneur in Dollo Ado, Ethiopia (Image credit: Raphael Bradenbrink)
+An entrepreneur in Dollo Ado, Ethiopia (Image credit: Raphael Bradenbrink)

 Lessons for the Biden-Harris Administration